AG1 Review: Does it live up to the hype?

 Bloom Nutrition Greens & Superfoods

-Overall, our testers liked Bloom’s greens ($39.99 for 30 servings), but there were some complaints.
+Overall, our testers liked Bloom’s greens ($34.99 for 30 servings), but there were some complaints.
 They purchased the coconut flavor, which contains a whopping 95mg of Stevia — this makes it a very sweet greens powder.
 If you tried AG1 and found the Stevia to be a bit much, then we recommend steering clear of Bloom (even the original flavor contains 57mg of Stevia).
-We do appreciate the variety of flavors available from Bloom, however; it’s the only greens powder we’ve found with so many options (currently seven).
+We do appreciate the variety of flavors available from Bloom, however; it’s the only greens powder we’ve found with so many options (currently eight).

 As with AG1, most of the 40+ ingredients (mainly with a focus on digestive health) in Bloom’s Greens & Superfoods are housed in its seven different blends, making it difficult to tell how much of each ingredient is in the mix.
 And, in terms of allergens, this greens powder is free from gluten, dairy, and soy.